candrews/fortify-ssc-parser-gitlab-gitlab-dependency-scanning/README.md

 ## Introduction

-This Fortify SSC parser plugin allows for importing scan results produced by GitLab Dependency Scanning.
+This Fortify SSC parser plugin allows for importing scan results produced by GitLab Dependency Scanning (also known as Gemnasium).

 ### Related Links